versionpress/versionpress/docs/content/en/feature-focus/undo-and-rollback.md

 Merge commits cannot be undone because there is no opposite state to them, i.e., there is no logical "reverse change" that we could apply to the current state of the site.

-!!! warning "Note to Git users:
+!!! note "Note to Git users"
     In Git, you can get rid of the merge commit by doing e.g. `git reset --hard` and it's still the way in VersionPress if you want to **get rid of** a merge.
 However, the semantics of an **undo** are different, as described above.